Description

 'The ulcer index is a stock market risk measure or technical analysis indicator devised by Peter Martin in 1987, and published by him and Byron McCann in their 1989 book The Investors Guide to Fidelity Funds.
 It's designed as a measure of volatility, but only volatility in the downward direction, i.e. the amount of drawdown or retracement occurring over a period.
 Other volatility measures like standard deviation treat up and down movement equally, but a trader doesn't mind upward movement, it's the downside that causes stress and stomach ulcers that the index's name suggests.'

-• Compared with the benchmark SPY (9.32 ) in the period of the last 5 years, the Ulcer Index of 15 of iShares S&P Global Timber & Forestry Index Fund is greater, thus worse.
+• Compared with the benchmark SPY (9.32 ) in the period of the last 5 years, the Downside risk index of 15 of iShares S&P Global Timber & Forestry Index Fund is higher, thus worse.

 MaxDD: